e271828e/Flight.jl/prototypes/kernel/NOTES.md

   leaves through, composes variadically, and still refuses a collision *within* a layer.
 The dual provenance is asserted through a violation on the overridden leaf, which is where the chain surfaces.
-- **Layering is keyed on the root slot, not on the spelling.** A root-level baseline under a component-local patch on the same slot resolves to the patch's value, with the baseline's other slots untouched — §14.6's central use case, which a literal `(path, store, field)` key would reject with the very advice it was following.
+- **Layering is keyed on the root input, not on the spelling.** A root-level baseline under a component-local patch on the same root input resolves to the patch's value, with the baseline's others untouched — §14.6's central use case, which a literal `(path, store, field)` key would reject with the very advice it was following.
 The same two spellings under `combine` still collide, so the directive that branch prints is advice that works.
-- **Boundary zero publishes every output stage, due or not (D-205).** Two components at `Relative(2, 1)` — neither due at `t₀` — both publish there: the ZOH from the condition's slot value, the integrator from its authored `s`, and the probe's synthesized `0.0` reaches no published cell, live table or `t₀` snapshot.
+- **Boundary zero publishes every output stage, due or not (D-205).** Two components at `Relative(2, 1)` — neither due at `t₀` — both publish there: the ZOH from the condition's root-input value, the integrator from its authored `s`, and the probe's synthesized `0.0` reaches no published cell, live table or `t₀` snapshot.
 Dueness still governs the updates: the authored `s` survives boundary zero untouched and the first sample the integrator *consumes* is its own `Φ·Δt_base` tick's, pinned analytically as one period times one sample.
 Cold and warm `init!` agree exactly, the authored condition determining the `t₀` table outright — which is what retired the